FAQ - Frequently Asked Questions

 Do alpacas like people?

-Alpacas are very gentle and inquisitive but may be a bit nervous around strange people.
+Alpacas are very gentle and inquisitive but may be a bit anxious around strange people or unfamiliar surroundings.
 The more you work with them, the more comfortable they will be.
-Most will recognize their feed buckets, and will come eagerly when they see them.
+Most recognize their feed buckets, and will come eagerly when they see them.
 This is also a great way to introduce new people to your herd.
 Give them a feed bucket, and the alpacas will quickly make friends.
 Children particularly love feeding alpacas from their hands.

-Alpacas are very gentle and inquisitive but may be a bit nervous around strange people.
+Alpacas are very gentle and inquisitive but may be a bit anxious around strange people or unfamiliar surroundings.
 The more you work with them, the more comfortable they will be.
-Most will recognize their feed buckets, and will come eagerly when they see them.
+Most recognize their feed buckets, and will come eagerly when they see them.
 This is also a great way to introduce new people to your herd.
 Give them a feed bucket, and the alpacas will quickly make friends.
 Children particularly love feeding alpacas from their hands.

 Why is there so much interest in alpacas?

 Alpacas are raised mainly for their fiber.
-Soft as cashmere and warmer, lighter and stronger than wool, it comes in more colors than any other animal fiber (approximately 22 basic colors).
+Soft as cashmere and warmer, lighter and stronger than wool, it comes in more colors than any other animal fiber (16 official colors).
 Spinners and weavers around the world now enjoy this cashmere-like fleece, once reserved for Incan royalty.

 The alpaca textile industry is new and growing rapidly.
 Alpaca fiber is sold several ways.
 Hand-spinners and fiber artists buy raw fleece.
 Knitters often purchase alpaca yarn.
 Fiber cooperatives collect alpaca fiber and process it on behalf of the producer.